CoolDude034/pd2-heatstreet-freeroam/README.md

 Its located in tutorial heists, yes its not tutorial but i just wanted to be played singleplayer only

 Features:

--Scripted Police Cars
+Scripted Police Cars

--Scripted Helicopters (one can respawn each assault wave, while other has 50% chance of occuring when snipers spawn in.)
+Scripted Helicopters (one can respawn each assault wave, while other has 50% chance of occuring when snipers spawn in.)